 Determining how much you’ll make as a real estate agent is a big part of deciding whether the part-time salary is right for you or if there’s a different real estate career path you could pursue.
 This graph, from our 2022-2023 Real Estate Agent Income Guide, shows the average amount agents report earning based on how many hours they put in each week.
 In general, agents who work more, earn more.

 Real estate is often a second career

 Part-time is definitely not the norm, but having a second career as an agent is common, according to the NAR member profile.
 Of members surveyed, only 5 percent reported that real estate was their first career; 17 percent had a previous career in management, business, finance, sales or retail.

 Dworshak was 53 when he started in the real estate business.
 He believes agents are more successful coming into the field with strong business skills.
 Certain fields lend themselves to being an agent or offer the flexibility to take on real estate as a side job, he said.

-Still, most Realtors worked 40 hours a week in 2015, a trend that has continued for several years, according to the NAR report.
-And the majority of members surveyed reported real estate as their only occupation: 74 percent of all members and progressively more with experience up to 86 percent with 16 years or more in the industry.
+Still, most REALTORS worked 40 hours a week in 2020, a trend that has continued for several years, according to the NAR report.
+And the majority of members surveyed reported real estate as their only occupation.